 Experts from two sectors (academia and industry) and two research environments (clinical and basic) across Europe will offer a unique multidisciplinary and multisectoral training opportunity in the novel field of disease interception.

-Successful applicant will be enrolled in a PhD programme from Université Paris Cité and will receive an outstanding and tailored training designed specifically for the INTERCEPT-MDS fellows, which is currently ongoing.
+The successful applicant will be enrolled in a PhD programme and will receive an outstanding and tailored training designed specifically for the INTERCEPT-MDS fellows, which is currently ongoing.

 In addition, the PhD candidate will carry out secondments in other European institutions within the network to provide the needed interactions to achieve research and training excellence, and improve their future career perspectives in academia and the private sector.